naninovel/docs/docs/en/guide/getting-started.md

 ### Install from Package

-Alternatively, you can install Naninovel using a `.unitypackage` file.
-The current stable release and all previous versions are available in our [download archive](https://account.naninovel.com/download).
+Alternatively, you can install Naninovel [from the Asset Store](https://docs.unity3d.com/Manual/upm-ui-import) or by downloading the package file from our [download archive](https://account.naninovel.com/download).

 ::: info NOTE
 Asset Store packages and the download archive are updated several months later than the UPM repository and don't include preview releases, so we recommend installing Naninovel directly from GitHub for the latest updates.